stealth-prk/Project-Rubi-Ka-GUI/README.md

 A clean, OEM+ dark-teal GUI skin for Anarchy Online and Project Rubi-Ka, built from the AOU layout.

-Project Rubi-Ka GUI keeps the original AO visual language intact while making the HUD easier to read at modern ultrawide resolutions.
+Project Rubi-Ka GUI keeps the original AO visual language intact while making the HUD easier to read at modern resolutions.
 The goal is simple: it should feel like a sharper, more cohesive version of the UI Funcom could have shipped.

 **Current release — v2.4**